EIB202/Turbot-scRNA/README.md

 # Fish immune cell landscape
 We used 10X scRNA-Seq to investigate gene expression dynamics and cell type changes in four turbot immuno-organs (gill, head kidney, posterior intestine and spleen) during infection.
 In total, 103,055 high quality leukocytes were characterized.
-Our results not only provide a useful resource for the study of fish immune system, but also uncover the origins of adaptive immunity throughout vertebrate evolution.

 # Raw data of 10X scRNA-Seq
 10X scRNA-Seq Raw data can be obtained from GEO: